Read our 2017 Report Card for Hultgren.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hultgren is shown as a purple triangle. (analysis methodology)
+Hultgren is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Randy Hultgren sits on the following committees:

 Hultgren was the primary sponsor of 1 bill that was enacted: